Freight Shipping from Kansas City to Portland

 How much does it cost to ship freight from Kansas City to Portland?

-Full truckload (FTL) rates from Kansas City, KS to Portland, OR currently range from $4,169-$5,138 for a standard dry van load over the 1,939-mile route.
+Full truckload (FTL) rates from Kansas City, KS to Portland, OR currently range $4,169-$5,138 (roughly $2.15-$2.66 per mile over 1,939 miles).
 LTL shipments typically cost $1,266-$2,048 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kansas City to Portland?